 HISTORY OF GLOBAL MISSIONS BOARD

-Nigerian Baptists have a story to tell to the global world.
-The story is about Jesus Christ the light of the world, and His love for humanity.
+Nigerian Baptist was born as a result of Baptist Missions’ work and the growth gave birth to a lot of developed and highly intellectual foreigners and nationals who helped to sustain the vision and mission of reaching the unreached with the gospel.
 The Global Missions Board therefore is the channel through which the Nigerian Baptist Convention conveys the message of salvation to the entire world.

 In 1953, a group of messengers who were attending the 40th Annual Session of the Nigerian Baptist Convention in Jos, while journeying in a train passionately encountered people who were half naked physically and presumably spiritually.
 Their passionate appeal for the Convention to commence a mission outreach among them was promptly accepted and approved during the 40th annual Convention in Jos.
 In the same 1953, the Home and Foreign Mission Department was established and the first Mission Field was opened and commenced immediately among the Unreached People in Shendam area, near Jos, in present day Plateau State.

 The Convention launched forward to open her first Foreign Mission field in Sierra Leone, an English Speaking West African nation in 1961.
 The Home and Foreign Mission Department was reorganized in 1999 following the decision of the Convention in session which was held in the same Jos in 1988, into the Global Missions Board with a further mandate to reach the entire world with the Gospel of light and love and with a quassi autonomy to take operational decisions on behalf of the Convention